robdale/delivery-framework/principles.md

 * Start building trust by eliminating micromanagement and instead holding teams accountable to what they believe they can accomplish.
 * Introduce/empower the scrum master role.
 The scrum master can be one of the most supportive roles within a team.
 Scrum masters ensure teams have the support they need or escalate quickly when that is not the case.

-## 6. Enable face-to-face interactions – Communication is more successful when development teams are co-located.
+## 6. Communication is more successful when development teams are co-located.
 The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
 * Don't shy away from crucial conversations.
 Create a safe space to encourage teams and individuals to engage in face-to-face conversations even when the subject matter is difficult.
 * Tear down the barriers!
 Move desks, tables, walls, etc. into a collaborative formation that brings everyone together in one easily accessible place.